web3-master/web3-master/README.md

 # About me, Daniel Armstrong
-Senior security researcher who specializes in smart contract audits.
+An independent blockchain security researcher currently active in audit contests on platforms such as Code4rena, Sherlock, and Immunefi.

 ## Profiles
 - Sherlock - [dany.armstrong90](https://audits.sherlock.xyz/watson/dany.armstrong90)